Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Function spaces and quasi-interpolation representations

 and, consequently,

 \end{lemma}

 \begin{proof} For $d=1$, the inequality \eqref{ineq[|f - Q_k(f)|])} is of the form

 This inequality is derived from the inequalities (2.29)--(2.31) in \cite{Di11a} and the inequality \eqref{ineq:Boundedness}.
-For simplicity, let us prove the the inequality \eqref{ineq[|f - Q_k(f)|])} for $d=2$ and $r \ge 2$.
+For simplicity, let us prove the inequality \eqref{ineq[|f - Q_k(f)|])} for $d=2$ and $r \ge 2$.
 The general case can be proven in a similar way.
 Let $I$ be the identity operator and $k=(k_1,k_2)$.
-From the equation
+From the inequality \eqref{ineq[|f - Q_k(f)|(d=1)])} applied to $f$ as an univariate in each variable, we obtain